Innoactive/Creator/.Documentation/articles/transition-to-v2.0/03-unity-xr-faq.md

 This chapter is a collection of questions that we had while we were exploring Unity XR.
 We share our findings in hope that they will help you, too.

+*Q: Where can I find the documentation for Unity XR Interactions?*

+A: You can find it [here](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@0.9/manual/index.html).

 *Q: Why am I flying over the ground?*

 A: Set the `Tracking Origin Mode` to `Floor` in the `XR Rig Inspector` component of the `[XR_Setup]` game object.

 *Q: Why cannot I teleport on a plane?*

-A: Add the `Teleportation Area` component to the plane game object.
+A: Add the `Teleportation Area` or the `Teleportation Anchor` component to the plane game object.

 *Q: Where is the Highlight behavior?*